-How To Withdraw From a Course
+How to Withdraw From a Course

 To be official, the class withdrawal must be in writing and signed by the student requesting the withdrawal; no withdrawal is accepted verbally.
-Please review the "Schedule of Classes" (online or in-print) for procedures for class changes or withdrawals and the refund policy and schedule.
+Please review the "Schedule of Classes" for procedures for class changes or withdrawals and the refund policy and schedule.

-COURSE DELIVERY METHODOLOGY:
+COURSE COMMUNICATIONS: